-Children’s Museum of Indianapolis has a section of their website dedicated to geology with an activity on solving rock and fossil mysteries.
+Children’s Museum of Indianapolis has a section of their website dedicated to dinosaurs with various activities available.

-The Rogers Group an Indiana crushed rock producer offers a look at quarry mining and includes information on minerals and experiments to try at home click on “our communities,” then on “rockology.”
+The Rogers Group an Indiana crushed rock producer offers a look at quarry mining and includes information on minerals and experiments to try at home.
+Click on “Industry Resources,” then explore “rockology.”

 PBS: NOVA has a website on volcanoes of Hawaii see how they were formed and how geologists monitor them.

 The Earth Science Club of Northern Illinois is a club dedicated to rock hounds (young and old) find out about field trips and information on rocks, minerals and fossils especially the Mazon Creek fossils of Illinois.